 I knew the epidemic had reached calamitous proportions when my own mother started advocating for the grain.
-To put this in perspective, my mother is a Greek woman who would rather visit Turkey than go a day without bread or cheese or other card-carrying members of the Gwyneth Paltrow Nutritional Hit List.
-She’s a chef with an unpretentious approach to food and quite frankly the last person I ever expected to stick up for quinoa.
-What’s next, I wondered incredulously, chia oatmeal with a dusting of bee pollen for breakfast?
-I suspected Ina Garten was to blame.
+To put this in perspective, my mother is a Greek woman who would rather leave a window open in the winter than go a day without bread or cheese.
+She’s quite frankly the last person I ever expected to stick up for quinoa.

 It’s refreshing and delicious and good for you I think and it has caused me quite the existential crisis.
 Who am I?
 Should I change my name to Rain?
 Take up hot yoga and maybe dabble in composting?
 Am I the kind of person who might enjoy activated charcoal?
 Am I secretly athletic?

 In case you were wondering, the answer to the latter question is no. Whilst trying to walk up a moving escalator yesterday, I almost keeled over and died.